 Sometimes processing servers are integrated with third-party services trusted by banks.
 When a bank client files an application claiming that they did not pay for a product or service, the bank makes a request from the trusted third-party service, this service, in turn, makes a query to the processing server, and the processing server provides information regarding the controversial transaction, including previous transactions data, etc.

-If the bank in this report sees that the client made, for example, 50 similar successful transactions, then this transaction is informed and will not be cancelled.
-Again, no chargeback, no fee and losses for the merchant.
+If the bank in this report sees that the client made, for example, 50 similar successful transactions, then this transaction is informed and will not be canceled.
+Again, no chargeback, no fee, and losses for the merchant.